jpbruneton/QDSR/README.md

 ### Running QDSR on Benchmark
 To test QDSR on the Feynman-AI dataset from SR-Bench:

-1. Download the dataset (with units) from the Feynman-AI website.
+1. Download the dataset (with units) from the Feynman-AI website : https://space.mit.edu/home/tegmark/aifeynman.html
 2. Unzip it into the following directory:
 Targets/Feynman_with_units/raw_data/
 There should be 117 csv files (do not forget to unzip bonus equation as well, named test_1... to test_20.csv)